Pax Europaea: History

 By 2020, the EU comprised 27 countries, with the majority of European non-member states seeking membership; twelve countries joined the EU in 2000s.
 In addition, most European countries which remain outside the EU are tied to it by economic agreements and treaties such as the European Economic Area.
 Although a number of former Soviet republics have joined the EU, or have taken steps to align themselves with various European organisations, Russia has maintained a level of independence from European institutions.
-Within the EEA, there have been no military conflict since 1945, making it the longest period of peace on the western European mainland since the Pax Romana.
+Within the EEA, there have been no military conflict since 1945, making it the longest period of peace on the western European mainland since the Pax Romana.Even though a number of armed conflicts occurred on the European peninsula after World War II, none of them have been between members of the European Union.
+Most of these conflicts have taken place in the former Yugoslavia and Soviet Union.

 The European Union was awarded the 2012 Nobel Peace Prize in recognition of its efforts to maintain and actively foster peace within its borders as well as internationally through diplomatic means.

-Even though a number of armed conflicts occurred on the European peninsula after World War II, none of them have been between members of the European Union.
-Most of these conflicts have taken place in the former Yugoslavia and Soviet Union.
+Prior to WWI

+The congress of Vienna had brought peace to Europe from 1815-1914.